tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 ### Server side logic

 The first thing to happen when a new client connects is that they should be sent their client ID.
 This will be the foundation for all future packet handling.
-Edit `websocketclient.go` and add two lines to the end of the `Initialize` method so it looks like this:
+Edit `websocketclient.go` and add two lines to the end of the `Initialize` method, so it looks like this:

 ```directory
 /server/internal/server/clients/websocketclient.go